alekseynemiro/nemiro.data.dll/ReadMe.md

 And also implements caching data.

-To install Nemiro.Data.dll, run the following command in the Package Manager Console
+To install Nemiro.Data.dll, run the following command in the Package Manager Console:

+`PM> Install-Package Nemiro.Data`

+or russian version:

-`PM> Install-Package Nemiro.Data.dll`
+`PM> Install-Package Nemiro.Data.ru`

 SYSTEM REQUIREMENTS